Professor and Chairperson

 Amy Lemmon has taught at FIT since 1996 and joined the department full-time in 2000.
 She is the recipient of a SUNY Chancellor's Award for Excellence in Teaching (2004-05) and the FIT Faculty Excellence Award (2015).

-Prof. Lemmon holds an M.A. and PhD in English/Creative Writing from the University of Cincinnati and is the recipient of a Walter E. Dakin Fellowship and a Tennessee Williams Scholarships from the Sewanee Writers’ Conference, and scholarships from the Vermont Studio Center, West Chester Poetry Conference, and Antioch Writers’ Workshop.
+Dr. Lemmon has served on the faculty of the West Chester Poetry Conference (PA) and is the recipient of a Walter E. Dakin Fellowship and a Tennessee Williams Scholarships from the Sewanee Writers’ Conference, and scholarships from the Vermont Studio Center, West Chester Poetry Conference, and Antioch Writers’ Workshop.
 Awards include the Elliston Poetry Prize, the Ruth Cable Poetry Prize, and the Ruskin Art Club Poetry Prize.
-Prof. Lemmon has served as faculty advisor to FIT Words: The Club for Writers and a judge for the Poetry Out Loud NYC regional competition, and is Poetry Editor of the online literary magazine Ducts.org
+Dr. Lemmon has served as faculty advisor to FIT Words: The Club for Writers, Poetry Editor of the online literary magazine Ducts.org, and co-creator and editor of The CDC Poetry Project.
+She has judged the Poetry Out Loud NYC regional competition since 2015 and in 2019 will judge the New York State Finals.

 BA, Ohio Wesleyan University